-The inspector shall spot check the depths of the cleaned cracks for conformance to the specifications prior to sealing.
-In addition to routing to remove incompetent material from the surface of the cracks, the contractor may have to rout some of the cracks in order to achieve the specified depth.
+The Inspector shall spot check the depths of the cleaned cracks for conformance to the specifications prior to sealing.
+The Contractor may have to rout some of the cracks in order to achieve the specified depth.
 Depth is important in order to achieve a long lasting seal.